North Korean defectors: Terms

 On 9 January 2005, the South Korean Ministry of Unification announced the use of saeteomin ("people of new land") instead of talbukja (탈북자, "people who fled the North"), a term about which North Korean officials expressed displeasure.
 A newer term is bukhanitaljumin, which has the more forceful meaning of "residents who renounced North Korea".

-The expert in North Korea Andrei Lankov has criticized the term "defectors", as most who flee North Korea are not political dissidents seeking asylum, but are instead primarily motivated by a desire to escape poverty.
+North Korean scholar Andrei Lankov has criticized the term "defectors", as most who flee North Korea are not political dissidents seeking asylum, but are instead primarily motivated by a desire to escape poverty.

+In 2025, the South Korean government considered using the new expression bukhyangmin (북향민, 北鄕民), meaning "people whose hometowns are in the north", as the previous designation talbukmin was considered to have negative connotations.
+However, due to the difference in a homophonic Hanja (Chinese character), this expression could also be misinterpreted as "people heading northward" (北向民), i.e. someone who identifies with North Korean ideology.

+In March 2026, the Ministry of Unification of South Korea officially adopted "North Korean-born citizens" as the formal English translation for North Korean defectors.

 Settlement process

-North Korean defectors must first enter the North Korean Refugee Protection Center, or Hanawon, run by the National Intelligence Service, for interrogation when they leave North Korea and enter South Korea.
-The interrogation process is conducted in conjunction with the National Intelligence Service, the Ministry of Unification, the National Police Agency, and the North Korean Five Star Committee, necessary to check whether they are spies sent by the North Korean regime or ethnic Koreans disguised as North Korean defectors.
-Only if North Korean defectors pass the interrogation successfully will they be admitted to Hanawon and trained to adapt to South Korean society.
+North Korean defectors must first enter the North Korean Refugee Protection Center, run by the National Intelligence Service, for interrogation for about 90 days when they leave North Korea and enter South Korea.
+The interrogation process is conducted in conjunction with the National Intelligence Service, the Ministry of Unification, the National Police Agency, and the Committee for the Five Northern Korean Provinces, necessary to check whether they are spies sent by the North Korean regime or ethnic Koreans disguised as North Korean defectors.
+Only if North Korean defectors pass the interrogation successfully will they be admitted to Hanawon operated by the Ministry of Unification and trained to adapt to South Korean society.